xinlin-z/teapot/README.md

 All the hyper-parameters are the same for both networks.

 Obviously, FMNIST is harder, but not for the first 60 epochs roughly.
+Why?